Peugeot 108 (2014) Review

-With its sharper looks and some plush options including a retractable fabric roof, the 108 feels like a more grown up car than the 107 it replaces.
+With its sharper looks and some plush options including a retractable fabric roof, the 108 feels like a more grown up car than the 107 it replaced.
 Quality, refinement and economy are all improved, but the car remains small, cheap to buy and cheap to run.
-It has all the ingredients to be just as successful as its predecessor – and to compete with the likes of the Volkswagen Up.
+It has all the ingredients to be just as successful as its predecessor – and to compete with rivals like the SEAT Mii, Hyundai i10 and Skoda Citigo.

-The most important improvements to the 108 are in refinement and ride quality.
+The key improvements to the 108 over the olf 107 are in refinement and ride quality.
 It still has that three-cylinder thrum when pushed hard, but in everyday driving it is quiet and comfortable, absorbing all but the worst potholes and bumps impressively well.
-It’s also good on the motorway, although the extra power of the 82PS 1.2 really helps out here.
+It’s also capable on the motorway as long as you don’t expect miracles or load it up too heavily.

 The 108 is a worthy little city car.
 Not only is it affordable but it looks good and drives well, plus it should prove to be cheap to run.
 It doesn’t feel quite as modern as the likes of the SEAT Mii and Volkswagen Up, but it isn’t far behind.
 For those who need cheap, urban transport with a little bit of style it’s the ideal little car.